ecastan960/Portfolio/CountriesApp/README.md

 ## Overview

-In this project a web application is developed using several tools to automatize the creation of css and js files for deployment.
+In this project, a web application is developed that displays information about different countries depending on the type of search selected.
+The information is obtained through an API.

 ## Link of the project